Nick Saban

-Saban led the LSU Tigers to the BCS National Championship in 2003 and the Alabama Crimson Tide to BCS and AP national championships in 2009, 2011, 2012, and College Football Playoff championships in 2015, 2017 and 2020.
-He has won seven national titles as a head coach, the most in college football history.
+As a college football head coach, Saban won seven national titles, the most in college football history.
+His first came when he led the LSU Tigers to the BCS National Championship in 2003.
+He then coached the Alabama Crimson Tide to BCS and AP national championships in 2009, 2011, 2012, and to College Football Playoff championships in 2015, 2017 and 2020.
 He became the first coach in college football history to win a national championship with two different Football Bowl Subdivision (FBS) schools since the inception of the AP Poll in 1936.
 Saban and Bear Bryant are the only coaches to win an SEC championship at two different schools.
-Saban's career record as a college head coach is 280–69–1.
+Saban's career record as a college head coach is 292–71–1.

-In 2013, Saban was inducted into the Alabama Sports Hall of Fame.
-Saban has coached four Heisman Trophy winners at Alabama: Mark Ingram II (2009), Derrick Henry (2015), DeVonta Smith (2020), and Bryce Young (2021).
+Saban was inducted into the Independence Hall of Honor in 2008, Alabama Sports Hall of Fame in 2013 and the Louisiana Sports Hall of Fame in 2025.
+He coached four Heisman Trophy winners at Alabama: Mark Ingram II (2009), Derrick Henry (2015), DeVonta Smith (2020), and Bryce Young (2021).
+In 2025, Saban will be inducted into the College Football Hall of Fame as a coach.

 Early life and education

-Saban was born in Fairmont, West Virginia, to Mary and Nick Lou Saban, Sr. He grew up with a sister, Dianna, and graduated from Monongah High School in the small community of Monongah, West Virginia, about 25miles (40 km) southwest of Morgantown.
+Saban was born in Fairmont, West Virginia, to Mary and Nick Lou Saban Sr. and grew up in the nearby town of Monongah.
+His parents owned a small service station and his father founded and coached a youth football team.
+He has one sister, Dianna, and graduated from Monongah High School in 1969.
+In high school, Saban played quarterback and helped lead Monongah to the 1968 West Virginia Class A state championship his senior year.
+Among his teammates were Kerry Marbury, who went on to star for the West Virginia Mountaineers and play in the Canadian Football League.

+Saban attended Kent State University in Kent, Ohio, and played defensive back for the Golden Flashes under coach Don James.
+He and a roommate avoided being part of the Kent State shootings, on May 4, 1970, when they decided to eat lunch before walking to the rally area.
+While attending KSU, he married Terry Constable, also from West Virginia, on December 18, 1971 in Fairmont.
+Saban graduated from Kent State in 1973 with a bachelor's degree in business, and in 1975, earned his master's degree in sports administration, also from Kent State.
+Saban's father died during his son's first year of graduate school.

 Saban is of Croatian ancestry.
 His paternal grandfather, Stanko Saban, was born in 1895 in Gospić, in the Lika region of Croatia.
 Stanko emigrated to Portland, Oregon, in 1908, when he was 13 years old.
 He later married Anna Mihalic, of Croatian-American heritage.

-Saban played quarterback on the 1968 West Virginia state championship team.
-Among his teammates were Kerry Marbury, who went on to star for the West Virginia Mountaineers and play in the Canadian Football League.

-On December 18, 1971, Saban married Terry Constable, also from West Virginia.
-In 1973, he graduated from Kent State University with a bachelor's degree in business.
-Saban played defensive back for Kent State under coach Don James.
-He and a roommate avoided being part of the Kent State shootings, on May 4, 1970, when they decided to eat lunch before walking to the rally area.

-In 1975, Saban earned his master's degree in sports administration from Kent State.
-Saban's father died during his son's first year of graduate school.